Technical Details

 The diagram above indicates data and processes in nvblox.
 By default, nvblox builds TSDF, color, mesh, and ESDF layers.
 Each layer is an independent, but aligned and co-located, voxel grid containing data of the appropriate type.
 For example, voxels on the TSDF layer store distance and weight data, while the color layer voxels store color values.

 There are additional options for mapping scenes containing people.
-In this configuration, humans are separated from the TSDF reconstruction into a separate layer containing an occupancy grid representing reconstructed humans.
+In this configuration, people are separated from the TSDF reconstruction into a separate layer containing an occupancy grid representing reconstructed people.

-Human segmentation is applied to each processed color frame with Isaac ROS Image Segmentation.
-The depth masker module uses the segmentation mask from the color image to separate the depth-map into human and non-human parts.
-While the non-human labeled part of the depth frame is still forwarded to TSDF mapping, the human labeled part is processed to an occupancy grid map.
+People segmentation is applied to each processed color frame with Isaac ROS Image Segmentation.
+The depth masker module uses the segmentation mask from the color image to separate the depth-map into people and non-people parts.
+While the non-people labeled part of the depth frame is still forwarded to TSDF mapping, the people labeled part is processed to an occupancy grid map.

 To relax the assumption that occupancy grid maps only capture static objects, an occupancy decay step must be applied.
 At a fixed frequency, all voxel occupancy probabilities are decayed towards 0.5 over time.
 This means that the state of the map (occupied or free) becomes less certain after it has fallen out of the field of view, until it becomes unknown (0.5 occupancy probability).